etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 * it's hard to script with it
 * does not scale up due to UDP transport
 * not quite secure

-Many advanced Redfish features first appeared in various proprietary protocols designed by hardware vendors like HP, Dell, Intel and others for their own products.

-Contest time!
+* lagging behind functionally

+The latter probably explains why almost all hardware vendors eventually came up with their own proprietary hardware management protocols.

+By the way...
 =============

-Why do they call it 'lights out manager'?
+Why do they call it 'lights out' manager?
+What does it mean 'lights out' in this context?

+Any ideas?

 Even earlier
 ============